playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsNetty.md

 ## Configuring transport socket

-Native socket transport has higher performance and produces less garbage and is available on Linux, MacOS, FreeBSD and OpenBSD.
+Native socket transport has higher performance and produces less garbage and is available on Linux, macOS, FreeBSD and OpenBSD.
 You can configure the transport socket type in `application.conf`:

 ```properties
 play.server {